wp-plugins/ajax-load-more/README.txt

 = Shortcode Parameters =

-Ajax Load More accepts a number of paramaters to pass to the WordPress query.
-These parameters are passed via shortcode - don't worry, creating your shortcode is simple with our Shortcode Builder.
+Ajax Load More accepts a number of parameters that are passed to the WordPress query.
+These parameters are transferred via shortcode - don't worry, creating your shortcode is simple with our intuitive Shortcode Builder.

 *   **repeater** - Choose a repeater template (Add-on available).
 Default = ‘default‘
 *   **post_type** - Comma separated list of post types.
 Default = ‘post’